NTU-Advanced-Compiler/2024-Fall-HW0/README.md

 Here's what the script needs to do:

-1. **Install Deno:** A modern runtime for JavaScript and TypeScript.
+1. **Install Deno: (This might already be available in your environment)** A modern runtime for JavaScript and TypeScript.
 This is used for the Bril interpreter.
+   Note: If Deno is missing in your environment, follow the instructions on [Deno](https://deno.com/) to install it.
-2. **Install Flit:** Simplifies the process of putting Python packages on PyPI, used for Python tools in the Bril project.
+2. **Install Flit:**
+   Simplifies the process of putting Python packages on PyPI, used for Python tools in the Bril project.
 3. **Install Bril Tools:**
    - **bril2json**: Converts Bril programs from text to JSON format.
    - **bril2txt**: Converts Bril programs from JSON back to text format.